CURENT/andes/docs/source/tutorial.rst

 andes doc
 ---------
-``andes doc`` is a tool for quick lookup of model documentation.
+``andes doc`` is a tool for quick lookup of model and routine documentation.
+It is intended as a quick way for documentation.

-The basic usage of ``andes doc`` is to provide a model name as the positional argument.
+The basic usage of ``andes doc`` is to provide a model name or a routine name as the positional argument.
-It will print out model parameters, variables, and equations to the stdio.
+For a model, it will print out model parameters, variables, and equations to the stdio.
+For a routine, it will print out fields in the Config file.
 If you are looking for full documentation, visit `andes.readthedocs.io <https://andes.readthedocs.io>`_.

-It is intended as a quick way for documentation.
 For example, to check the parameters for model ``Toggler``, run

 .. code-block:: shell-session